Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/combining-typescript-utility-types.md

 This scenario has three required fields: `firstname`, `lastname`, and `id`.
 And one optional field, the `age`.

 As you can see, using a combination of utility types is really where they shine.
-You can make crazy combinations, and once we dive into generics, we can turn these into re-usable types!
+You can make crazy combinations, and once we dive into generics, we can turn these into reusable types!

 ### Thank you for reading, and let's connect!